SyncOT/SyncOT/docs/index.md

 # Metadata

-Metadata can be used to store any additional information which does not affect the main content, for example the operation timestamp or presence information (eg user's cursor location in a text document).
-Some metadata items might be relevant long term, eg timestamps, while others could become irrelevant in seconds, eg cursor location.
+Metadata can be used to store any additional information which does not affect the main content, eg a timestamp, user id, or cursor position in a text document.

-## Metadata Storage

-To avoid making potentially incorrect assumptions and to simplify the implementation, `SyncOT` always stores all metadata.
-If some or all of that metadata becomes obsolete, it can be purged to save storage space. `SyncOT` provides an API to facilitate purging metadata in a safe way.
+Some of that metadata might be relevant only for a short time, eg the cursor position, so it might be tempting to avoid storing it in order to save some space.
+I decided not to make any assumptions and simply always store all metadata because it:

+-   **greatly** simplifies the implementation the whole library,
+-   always provides full, consistent and accurate information to the `Type`s,
+-   is unlikely to incur much overhead due to its usually small size, compression (eg [MongoDB compression](https://www.mongodb.com/blog/post/new-compression-options-mongodb-30)) and removal of older operations from the client-side storage,
+-   the storage requirements can be reduced further by composing multiple older operations into fewer bigger operations, if necessary.
+Unfortunately, this would involve changing the history, so it should be attempted only as the last resort and with great care.
+SyncOT will not support it unless clearly necessary.